 - Keep salmon skin intact while grilling.
 The skin will help it stay together and keep the salmon meat from curling on the grill.

-- Grill fish 3-5 inches from heat, 4-6 minutes per ½ thickness.
+- Grill fish 3-5 inches from heat, skin-side down, for 4-6 minutes per ½ thickness.

 - Place salmon fillets on a barbecue grill mat for easier, cleaner grilling.

-Honey Glazed Grilled Salmon with Ginger & Orange
+Grilled Honey Ginger Salmon with Orange Glaze

 Ingredients

-- 1½ pound salmon fillet About ¾-1" inch thick
+- 1½ pound salmon fillets About ¾-1" inch thick

 Honey Orange Ginger Marinade